+44 (0) 1832 279630

 The power of an effective creative brief

-The list of creative professionals who can help improve your business reputation and brand is a long one – including writers, designers, website builders, and photographers.
+The list of creative professionals who can help improve your business reputation and brand is a long one.
+It includes writers, designers, website builders, and photographers.

 You will have a much more productive relationship with all of them if you start with a clear brief.

-So, what does that entail?
+So, what does that involve?
 Some pundits would have you believe that there is an extensive – perhaps even endless – list of things you should include.

 To be honest, that’s not always helpful.
 It really is possible to give too much information.
-Any good creative professional will know the questions they need to ask, but if you start out with a clear brief in your mind, the process will be a lot easier – and quicker.
+Any good creative professional will know the questions they need to ask.
+If you start out with a clear brief in your mind, the process will be a lot easier – and quicker.

-Another sign of a good creative professional is that, after discussing your requirements, they will offer to confirm in writing what you have agreed and to give you a quote on that basis.
+Another sign of a good creative professional is that, after discussing your requirements, they will offer to confirm in writing what you have agreed.
+When you feel satisfied they understand your requirements they will give you a quote on that basis.

 However, we still recommend that you provide written requirements in advance of your initial discussion.
 Afterwards, if you need to, amend it and send it on to them.